btcven/locha/documentation/en/Chapter_7.md

 Connectivity is essential for sensor and IoT networks.

-Talking about  sensor networks wireless, devices are expected to connect with each other to communicate with public and private networks.
+Talking about wireless sensor networks, devices are expected to connect with each other to communicate with public and private networks.

 In the case of **Locha Mesh**: